uxuimercergroup/evolution/src/content/animations/usage.md

 `<div class="button" data-anijs="if: click, do: flip animated, after: $fireOnce">Click me</div>`

-##### Change Duration
+##### Animation Helpers
+AniJS includes animation helper classes to alter the default animation types.
+These helpers can change animation duration, delay, iteration, etc. Please refer to the animations settings tab for the list of animation helpers that are available.

-You can also use style sheets to change the duration of your animations, add a delay or change the number of times that it plays:
+You can also use style sheets to further customize your animations.
+You can change the animation duration, add a delay or change the number of times that it plays:

 ```
 #yourElement {